VeyronSakai/MultiSlackPost/README.md

 - .NET 6.0 or higher SDK is installed on your machine.
 - You have a Slack account.
 - You have created a Slack App for the workspace to which you want to post messages.
-- The Slack Tokens have `chat:write` permission.
+- The Slack tokens have `chat:write` permission.

 ## Installation